gatzenga/Shelv-Desktop/README.md

 ### Translations

-To add a new language, create a `<language-code>.lproj/Localizable.strings` file (e.g. `zh-Hans.lproj/Localizable.strings`) modelled after `en.lproj/Localizable.strings`.
-Submit it as a pull request — no Swift changes are required.
+To add a new language, create a <language-code>.lproj/Localizable.strings file (e.g. fr.lproj/Localizable.strings) modelled after en.lproj/Localizable.strings.
+Submit it as a pull request.

 ## License